-While often taken for granted, trust is a basic fundamental to human society; it can make or break relationships and is often considered by researchers to be a key ingredient in a functional and healthy federal system.
+While often taken for granted, trust is a basic condition of the success of any human society.
+In our personal lives, trust can make or break relationships.
+Today researchers have shown that trust is also a key ingredient in a functional and healthy federal system.

 Yet, trust in government appears to be declining in American society.
-In a study by Pew Research Center, sixty-four percent of respondents reported that trust in each other (neighbors, fellow citizens, etc.) has been diminishing.
-Seventy-five percent of respondents felt that the general American's trust in the federal government was declining.
-As the following dashboard shows, this decline in trust also extends to other branches and levels of government as well as various institutions (i.e. public education).
+In a recent study by Pew Research Center, 64% of respondents reported that trust in each other (neighbors, fellow citizens, etc.) has been diminishing.
+Additionally, 75% of respondents felt that American citizens' trust in the federal government was declining.
+As the following dashboard shows, this decline in trust also extends to other branches and levels of government.

-As shown above, the majority of citizens feel that there is low trust and confidence in the government and each other - which can get in the way of solving key issues in American society.
 The following data from a 2019 Pew study helps place the issue of trust in context.
 Researchers asked respondents to rate major societal issues in terms of whether that issue counts as a "very big" problem.
-Less than half, or 41% of respondents, said that confidence in the federal government was a "big problem."
-Yet, the confidence issue still ranked relatively high, even against other topics that are clearly important to Americans' list of concerns, including: racism, illegal immigration, the quality of public schools, terrorism, sexism, and job opportunities.
+Less than half, or 41% of respondents, said that confidence in the federal government was a "big problem".
+Yet, the confidence issue still ranked relatively high, even against other topics that are clearly important to Americans' list of concerns, including racism, illegal immigration, the quality of public schools, terrorism, sexism, and job opportunities.

 Trust Over Time

 Pew / ANES (1958-2021)

 Clearly, Americans think that trust in the Federal government is both a) a "very big problem" and b) an issue that needs to be solved.
 It ranks above racism and immigration, two issues that are said to be driving people to get involved in national elections.
 It is true that trust in the Federal government is not the only problem and that trust has declined in all levels of government.
 Still, that decline has been more pronounced at the federal level.